-What to do if your architect provides you with flawed designs
+What to do with flawed designs

 Building your own home can be complicated and costly, even if each and every stage goes right, but it doesn’t take more than watching any given episode of Grand Designs to know that this is rarely the case.